bbyars/mountebank/README.md

 `./build` should do the trick on Mac and Linux, and `build.bat` on Windows, assuming you have at least node 0.10.
 If not, yell at me.

+There are some tests that require network access (`grunt airplane` ignores them).
+A few of these tests verify the correct behavior under DNS failures.
+If your ISP is kind enough to hijack the NXDOMAIN DNS response in an attempt to allow you to conveniently peruse their advertising page, those tests will fail.
+I suggest that, under such circumstances, you talk to your ISP and let them know that their policies are causing mountebank tests to fail.

 ## Contributing

 Contributions are welcome!